-Mesenteric ischemia (mez-un-TER-ik is-KEE-me-uh) occurs when narrowed or blocked arteries restrict blood flow to your small intestine.
+Mesenteric ischemia (mez-un-TER-ik is-KEE-me-uh) is a condition that happens when narrowed or blocked arteries restrict blood flow to your small intestine.
 Decreased blood flow can permanently damage the small intestine.

-Untreated, chronic mesenteric ischemia can become acute or lead to severe weight loss and malnutrition.
+Chronic mesenteric ischemia can become acute if it's not treated.
+It also can lead to severe weight loss and malnutrition.

 Acute mesenteric ischemia

 Symptoms of the acute form of mesenteric ischemia include:

 - Sudden, severe belly pain.

 - Urgent need to have a bowel movement.

 Symptoms of the chronic form of mesenteric ischemia include:

 - Belly pain that starts about 30 minutes after eating.